thatlarrypearson/telemetry-obd/README.md

 Running Raspberry Pi's in headless mode requires WIFI to be configured in advance.
 For example, put each phone or tablet into mobile hotspot mode and then configure the Raspberry Pi to automatically connect to them before using the logging system in a vehicle.

-Another solution is to use add a GPS receiver to the Raspberry Pi to add [Stratum-1 NTP Server](https://www.satsignal.eu/ntp/Raspberry-Pi-NTP.html) capability to the Raspberry Pi.
-This option is currently under active investigation.
-The primary advantage is it works in remote environments were mobile wireless signals are unavailable.
+A possible solution is to use add a GPS receiver to the Raspberry Pi to add [Stratum-1 NTP Server](https://www.satsignal.eu/ntp/Raspberry-Pi-NTP.html) capability to the Raspberry Pi.
+This works in remote environments were mobile wireless signals are unavailable.
 It also requires less work on behalf of the vehicle operator.

-Another solution is to use a Raspberry Pi GPS HAT with a built-in real-time clock.
-This option is under investigation using the [Raspberry Pi UPS HAT](https://www.pishop.us/product/raspberry-pi-ups-hat/).
+The solution currently in use a Raspberry Pi UPS HAT with a built-in real-time clock.
+This option, using the [Raspberry Pi UPS HAT](https://www.pishop.us/product/raspberry-pi-ups-hat/) has been working well.
+No operator intervention required.

 ## Running Raspberry Pi In Vehicle